AstralyxPvP/AstralyxPvP-site/README.md

 2. **Run a Local Server:**
 This project is built using static frontend assets and does not require complex backend setups.
 To view the pages correctly, open the directory using a local web server tool (such as the **Live Server** extension in VS Code).
+Note that the AI will not work on local Environment
 ## 🌐 Live Usage

 Explore the live platform directly at: